MetaMask/snap-institutional-wallet/packages/site/README.md

-# TypeScript Example Snap Front-end
+# Custodial snap frontend

-This project was bootstrapped with [Gatsby](https://www.gatsbyjs.com/).
+This project was forked from the original [Simple Snap Keyring Frontend](https://github.com/MetaMask/snap-simple-keyring/tree/main/packages/site)

+It's intended to work with the custodial snap as well as the Local Custodian API (in the /api package).
+By default that runs at http://localhost:3330.

 ## Available Scripts